 Tell us about your products and why you think they are special?

-I now sell two different products – Umami Drops, and Pickled Seaweed.
+Since setting up a seaweed business I now sell two different products – Umami Drops, and Pickled Seaweed.

 People said they liked my seaweed stock but wanted something more concentrated where the lovely flavour of the Dabberlocks seaweed is more intense, and that could be used as a condiment on finished plates of food.
 So the seaweed stock evolved into Umami Drops, which are super-concentrated drops of seaweed essence that provide a delicious sweet / savoury flavour burst (without the use of sugar or salt!
 Clever stuff, seaweed!) and act as a natural flavour enhancer.
 They work really well on avocado, seafood, stir fries, soups, cheese on toast etc.